TerribleTurtle/squad_sync/README.md

 *   [Technical Specification](technical_specification.md): Detailed system architecture and requirements.
 *   [Developer Guide](developer_guide.md): Code patterns, standards, and examples.
 *   [Phases & Roadmap](phases.md): High-level project roadmap.

+### Developer Notes

+*   **FFmpeg Sidecar**: The app uses a sidecar FFmpeg binary located in `apps/desktop/src-tauri/bin`.
+This is excluded from git to save space.
+Use `pnpm setup:ffmpeg` to fetch it.
+*   **Logs**: Runtime logs are written to `devices.log` in the app root during development.
+*   **Architecture**: The app records locally ("Silent Recorder") and syncs metadata via PartyKit.
+Video clips are uploaded to Cloudflare R2 only when requested.

 ## 🤝 Contributing